 That’s a Wrap

-There you have it, 25 clever coming soon landing page strategies which you can employ on your next pre-launch page today.
+There you have it, 25 clever coming soon landing page strategies that you can employ on your next pre-launch page today.
 All of these landing page templates and examples can be applied to any business for great results.

 - The Beginners Guide to Creating a Squeeze Page